jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 # adaptableblotter
-Repository for the Adaptable Blotter HTML5 version - AdaptableBlotter.JS - developed by Adaptable Tools.
+Repository for the Core Adaptable Blotter HTML5 version - AdaptableBlotter.JS - developed by Adaptable Tools.

 AdaptableBlotter.JS is a powerful DataGrid add-on that integrates with the leading datagrid components and provides all the additional, rich functionality that financial and other advanced users expect from their grids and blotters.